We’re all in this together.

 And while we want our employees to come to work happy and healthy, we also strive to make sure they go home safely — every day.
 We foster a culture of safe behavior to ensure a safe work environment both in the office and on our project sites.
 Careful planning, comprehensive training, continual observation and feedback, root cause analyses and consistent management support are the cornerstones of our philosophy that “good enough” is never good enough when it comes to safety.

-Through our Small Business Program, we work to increase the utilization of our small and socioeconomic business partners.
+Through our National Supplier Diversity and Small Business Program, we work to increase the utilization of our small and socioeconomic business partners.
 Our program includes diverse subcontractor recruitment, development, mentoring, outreach and comprehensive reporting.
-This strategy not only ensures we comply with all requirements for working with small, minority, and other socioeconomic businesses, but also helps our small business partners perform as subcontractors and prime contractors.
+This strategy not only ensures we comply with all requirements for working with small, minority, and other socioeconomic businesses, but also helps our diverse business partners perform as subcontractors and prime contractors.

-If you are interested in subcontracting opportunities with us, please complete our Small Business Profile Form, or contact web_smallbusiness [at] hdrinc.com (Jackie Hacker), Small Business Liaison Officer.
+If you are interested in subcontracting opportunities with us, please complete our Supplier Diversity and Small Business Profile Form, or contact web_smallbusiness [at] hdrinc.com (Jackie Hacker), Small Business Liaison Officer.

 Sustainable Business Practices